raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 # function to write lat/long to EXIF data for photographs
 def get_latlon():
+  """
+  A function to write lat/long to EXIF data for photographs
+  """
     iss.compute() # Get the lat/long values from ephem
     long_value = [float(i) for i in str(iss.sublong).split(":")]
     if long_value[0] < 0: